liferay/liferay-docs/develop/tutorials/articles/140-assets/04-implementing-asset-priority.markdown

             serviceContext.getAssetLinkEntryIds(),
             serviceContext.getAssetPriority());

 Sweet!
-Now you know how to enable priorities for your app's custom assets.
+Now you know how to enable priorities for your app's assets.

 ## Related Topics [](id=related-topics)